PART 19: DANCE DANCE REDUX

 “Well, er…” Frank turned helplessly back to the younger girl.

 Luci decided to look back at Frank, rather than at Carrie, to keep her focus.
 “I don’t know how Julie did it,” she admitted to him.
 “What I’ve told you has all been worked out in hindsight.
 Which I grant may be part of the reason why I want to go back there with you.
 I’m missing something.”
-And if nothing else, Chartreuse deserved an explanation.
+Also, Chartreuse deserved an explanation.

 Okay, Luci couldn’t ignore that pitying tone.
 “A sympathy act?
 REALLY, Carrie?” she fired off.